ServiceNow/azimuth/docs/docs/reference/configuration/analyses/behavioral_testing.md

     3. Threshold that defines the confidence gap above which the test will fail.
     4. Threshold that defines the confidence gap above which the test will fail.
     5. Threshold that defines the confidence gap above which the test will fail.
+    6. Strings appended to end of utterances for neutral token tests.
+English default is `["pls", "please", "thank you", "appreciated"]`
+    7. Strings prepended to beginning of utterances for neutral token tests.
+English default is `["pls", "please", "hello", "greetings"]`.

 === "Config Example"